Home Delaware County Emergency Child Custody Order

 What Is an Emergency Custody Order?

 When an Emergency Petition for Special Relief is filed with the court, an emergency custody order may be issued to place the child in the custody of the petitioning parent, a relative, or a guardian.
 The order will remain in effect until a full trial is held or until further order of the court.
 Normally, the process of petitioning for custody of a child can take months.
-When a child is in danger, it is an emergency situation and treated as such by the court.
+When a child is in danger, it is an emergency, and the court treats it as such.
 A petition for an emergency custody order is usually heard by the court within days of the filing date.

 Back to Top